Black Beauty (2020 film): Cast

 Black Beauty is portrayed by four different horses: Spirit, Jenny, Awards and Rosie.
 The horse that portrays her as a foal is named Black Beauty.
 Beauty's mother Duchess, is portrayed by a horse named Beauty.
 Ginger was portrayed by Susie and Orion.
 Merrylegs was portrayed by Lulu Belle and Victoria.

 Production

 It was announced in May 2019 that a new movie adaptation of Anna Sewell's 1877 novel Black Beauty was in development with Ashley Avis writing, editing and directing the film.
 Mackenzie Foy and Kate Winslet were set to star in the film.
-Filming began in South Africa in October 2019 with Claire Forlani and Iain Glen joining the cast.
+Filming began in South Africa in October 2019 with Claire Forlani and Iain Glen joining the cast, with key scenes shot at various locations to capture the film's natural landscapes.

+Several key scenes of Black Beauty were filmed at Springfontein Estate Location, located 45 km north of Cape Town, South Africa.
+The estate, along with the adjacent beach, provided the natural and rugged backdrop that features prominently in the film.
+This location was chosen for its unique and unspoiled environment, which aligns with the film's themes of freedom and the wild spirit of horses.
+Director Ashley Avis specifically mentioned using this location for key drone shots and stunt scenes, highlighting the beauty and ethereal quality of the beach at Springfontein.

 Release

 In July 2020, Walt Disney Pictures acquired distribution rights to the film from Constantin Film.
 Black Beauty was released digitally on Disney+ on November 27, 2020.